What is Audit Procedures?

 Types of Audit Procedures

-- Inspection – Inspection is the most commonly used method of the audit procedure.
+- Inspection – Inspection is the most commonly used method.
 Under this auditor checks every transaction/ document as against written steps, procedures so as to ensure accuracy.

 - Observation – Under this technique of audit, the auditor usually tries to inspect others doing/ performing a particular process.
 For e.g. An auditor may observe steps followed in processing GRN against goods purchased.

-- Confirmation – The auditor may apply this audit procedure to ensure the correctness of financial statement either from internal sources within auditee organisation or from external sources.
+- Confirmation – This type is applied to ensure the correctness of financial statement either from internal sources within auditee organisation or from external sources.

 - Recalculation – Under this audit method, the auditor usually crosses checks information presented by the client.
 This is generally used in case of checking mathematical accuracy.